micrjames/micrjames/README.md

 Hi, There! 👋

-I'm a React developer who builds engaging web apps while seeking to solve interesting problems.
+I'm a developer who builds engaging web apps while seeking to solve interesting problems.
 I’m looking to learn from others and maybe help somebody else out.
-I'd like to learn more about the things that I come across on my journey and working on a new and exciting project should help me do just that.
+I'd like to learn more about the things that I come across on my journey while working on new and exciting projects to help me do just that.

 [![LinkedIn Badge](https://img.shields.io/badge/LinkedIn-Profile-informational?style=flat-square&logo=linkedin&logoColor=white&color=0D76A8)](https://www.linkedin.com/in/michaelrjamesjr/)
 [![Twitter](https://img.shields.io/badge/Twitter-Profile-informational?style=flat-square&logo=twitter&logoColor=white&color=0D76A8)](https://twitter.com/michaelrjamesjr)